 This depends on the type of health care service you require and your health insurance carrier.
 If you do not have health insurance, we can offer you services based on our discount fee scale.
 Our patients find that Planned Parenthood health care fees are very reasonable, especially when compared to other doctors’ offices.

 Yes!
-We welcome most major health insurance carriers for billing for female reproductive health services (GYN).
+We welcome most major health insurance carriers for billing for reproductive health services (GYN).
 You will be asked to present your insurance card and pay your co-pay at the time of visit.
 Some health insurances will require you to notify them of a change in your GYN provider.
 Call 1-866-600-6886 for more information.

-Planned Parenthood participates in a federal funding program called Title X (10); a program that allows us to supplement birth control, GYN care and other reproductive health services for women who cannot pay full price for health care services.
+Planned Parenthood participates in a federal funding program called Title X (10); a program that allows us to supplement birth control, GYN care and other reproductive health services for people who cannot pay full price for health care services.
 This program does not pay for abortion care.
 To qualify, we ask all patients seeking services at Planned Parenthood present the most recent four week snapshot of your income (such as recent pay stubs or, if you are unemployed, proof of your unemployment benefits or inability to work).
 This helps our staff determine what amount you can pay under Title X’s discounted fee scale.

 Additionally, Planned Parenthood can help you sign-up for other programs that will help pay for your services including Medicaid or the Family Planning Benefit Program (FPBP).
 Call 1-866-600-6886 to see how you can apply.

 Cash, credit card, certified check or Medicaid and/or your private insurance are the only ways to pay for abortion care at a Planned Parenthood health center in New York State.